-Like many other eurozone members, the power of the euro means interest rates stay low, which spurred investment.
+Germany benefits from its membership in the EU and its adoption of the euro.
+Like many other eurozone members, the power of the euro means interest rates stay low, which has spurred investment.

 German Chancellor Angela Merkel

 The recession allowed Merkel to successfully push through stimulus efforts and tax cuts.
-This increased Germany's budget deficit to 3.3 percent, violating the EU's 3 percent debt-to-GDP ratio.
+This increased Germany's budget deficit to 3.3%, violating the EU's 3% debt-to-GDP ratio.
 Merkel had to impose austerity measures such as a sales tax increase and higher taxes on the wealthy.
-That's why she pushed for similar measures to resolve the Greece debt crisis.
-Opposition to her leadership delayed resolution, which resulted in its expansion to a eurozone debt crisis
+That's why she pushed for similar measures to resolve the Greek debt crisis.
+Opposition to her leadership delayed resolution, which resulted in its expansion to a eurozone debt crisis.

 How Germany Overcame Historic Struggles With Unemployment

 First, Germany's laws made it difficult to lay off workers and lower wages.
 Second, the reunification of East and West Germany after the fall of the Berlin Wall heightened unemployment.
 The economy had to absorb workers from the former Communist bloc.
 Third, the culture supports saving for a rainy day rather than spending that would boost the economy.

-German-Russian Relations Are Unique
+Unique German-Russian Relations

 Merkel arrived just one week after Russia cut off gas supplies to Belarus, which carried the main pipeline to Europe.
 Merkel got assurances that Putin’s pipeline politics would not affect the EU's or Germany's energy supply.
 Russia does not want to jeopardize German foreign direct investment in Russia or bilateral trade.
 Putin also agreed to:

-- A new EU-Russia Partnership and Cooperation Agreement.
+- A new EU-Russia Partnership and Cooperation Agreement

-- Acceleration of a gas pipeline construction to Germany under the Baltic Sea.
+- Acceleration of a gas pipeline construction to Germany under the Baltic Sea

-- Construction of an oil pipeline leading to Russia's Pacific Coast, to avoid going through “transit countries” Ukraine, Belarus, and Poland.
+- Construction of an oil pipeline leading to Russia's Pacific Coast, to avoid going through “transit countries” Ukraine, Belarus, and Poland

-- Establishment of a gas reservoir in Germany, adding a new distribution center for Russian gas.
+- Establishment of a gas reservoir in Germany, adding a new distribution center for Russian gas